npm package discovery and stats viewer.

 • User-provided descriptions and group names are sanitized to remove <, >, and & characters before inclusion in API payloads, preventing HTML/XML injection in the calculator frontend.

-• Estimate data is held in memory only for the lifetime of the process.
-No data is written to disk or persisted across restarts.
+• Estimate data is held in memory only by default for the lifetime of the process.
+With ESTIMATES_STORE=dynamodb, estimates are persisted to a customer-owned DynamoDB table (the operator owns the data lifecycle).

 • The data consists of pricing configuration (region codes, service parameters, instance types) — not secrets, credentials, or personally identifiable information.